invissvenska/invissvenska/README.md

 - 💬 Let's help each other at [Stack Overflow](https://stackoverflow.com/users/3850345/svdtweel)

 #### Like my work?
 If you like my work and want to say thanks, or encourage me to do more, you can ☕️[Buy me a coffee](https://www.paypal.com/paypalme/svenvandentweel/3)!
-Contribute to my coffee fund with any amount you are comfortable to pay.